8227L MCU updates

 Don’t Flash

-Don’t update the ALPS 8227L, MTK8227L or 8227L_DEMO units in the expectation of a fix.
-You are much more likely to do some serious (as in irrecoverable) damage to your android headunit.
-Flashing firmware off the net is a good way to stop the thing from working.
-There is no windows CD you can borrow from a friend to reinstall the good MCU firmware for an android headunit, it just does’t work like that.
-If you mess up the flash, you have very few ways to get it back to working.
-Did you take a back up first?
-Do you know how to restore it?
+Don’t update the ALPS 8227L, MTK8227L, or 8227L_DEMO units in the expectation of a fix.
+You are much more likely to do some serious (as in irrecoverable) damage to your Android headunit.
+Flashing firmware off the net is a good way to stop things from working.
+There is no Windows CD you can borrow from a friend to reinstall the good MCU firmware for an Android headunit; it just doesn’t work like that.
+If you mess up the flash, you have a few ways to get it back to work.

 Do Factory Reset